geozal/trace/README.md

 ✅ License Terms
 Non-Commercial Use Only

-You are granted permission to use this software solely for personal or internal purposes.
+You are granted permission to use this software solely for personal or strictly internal purposes within a private environment.
+This project is a private, non-public tool and is not intended for any public use, public sharing, or public distribution.
-Any commercial, resale, distribution, or public deployment is strictly prohibited without the express written consent of the creator.
+Any form of commercial use, resale, redistribution, public deployment, publication, or incorporation into commercial or public systems is strictly prohibited without the prior written consent of the creator.
+This software is explicitly labeled as a private project.

 Ownership
 All rights, title, and interest in the software, including its source code, designs, reports, and associated materials, remain the exclusive property of the creator.